MGLedesma/301_Reading_Notes/class-01.md

 > Just like bowling balls have similarities (diameter, shape, and finger holes).
 It also has differences (design, weight, material and the core inside the ball).
 The position of the core inside defines the ball's purpose.

-Windows 10 and Windows Server similarities : same kernel, can run the same software, share similare code, start button, task view, desktop
+Windows 10 and Windows Server similarities : same kernel, can run the same software, share similar code, start button, task view, desktop

 Window 10 and Windows Server differences
 * Windows 10: